AvePoint/cloud-api/docs/elements/user-management/dashboard_public_api/dashboard_public_api.md

                     0,
                     1
             ], // The status of the user
-            "isTestUser": false, // If the user is a test user or not "age": 12, // The password age of the user "startDate": "1970-01-01T00:00:00Z", // The start date when the user account can sign in Microsoft 365 "endDate": "1970-01-01T00:00:00Z", // The date when the user account will be blocked from signing in
+            "isTestUser": false, // Indicates whether this is a test user account for development purposes "age": 12, // The password age of the user "startDate": "1970-01-01T00:00:00Z", // The start date when the user account can sign in Microsoft 365 "endDate": "1970-01-01T00:00:00Z", // The date when the user account will be blocked from signing in